samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ---

 # Abstract
-Python community applies partial application across many popular code repositories.
-Among them are Panda, Conda and pip.
-Partial application has been utilised to shape exciting and ingenious designs.
-Python is not a functional first language and usage of partial application is different to what is common in functional first languages, e.g. Haskel or F#.
+Python community applies partial function application across many popular code repositories.
+Among them are Panda, Conda and pip which this functional technique helps with exciting designs.
+Considering Python is not a functional first language, the usage of partial application, is different to what is common in functional first languages, e.g. Haskel or F#.

+# Motivation
+I have recently needed to write a utility application in Python which dumps data from multiple http services into a database.
+In the code I applied a famous functional pattern called partial function application in a certain way.
+I have learned the pattern by studying [F#](https://fsharpforfunandprofit.com/posts/partial-application/) and knew one or two things about it's application.
+So decided to utilise my learnings and apply that to the code specially because Python already has an out the box library for functional programming including partial application called [``functools``](https://docs.python.org/3/library/functools.html#functools.partial).
+Afterwards, this thought came to me that how others would do this?
+Would someone with more experience in Python do what I did?
+How partial application is used across python community and in well-known, most used repositories in Github?
+So I decided to explore Github and find use cases of the technique and learn from it.

-# What is Partial Application?
+# What is Partial Function Application?
 Partial application or partial function application is a powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
-Using partial application we can fix some or all of arguments of a function with any values and as result we get another function with less or no arguments.
+Using partial application we can fix some or all of arguments of a function with values and as result have another function with less or no arguments.
 In functional first languages, partial application enables function composition and piping.
 [Haskell](https://wiki.haskell.org/Partial_application) or [F#](https://fsharpforfunandprofit.com/posts/partial-application/) are well-known examples.
-In Python, partial application is supported by the language in [``functools``](https://docs.python.org/3/library/functools.html#functools.partial) library.
-A classic example of this is making ``power2`` function which calculates only ``x^2`` from a function called ``powern`` which calculates ``x^n``.
+In Python, partial application is supported by out of the box [``functools``](https://docs.python.org/3/library/functools.html#functools.partial) library.
+A classic example of this is making ``power2`` function from ``powern`` function, buy fixing ``n`` with 2.

 ```python
 def powern(x,n):